Former District 3272 – Pakistan

 You are invited!

-We meet every Monday at 6:00 pm at Pearl Continental Hotel, Mall Road, Rawalpindi.
+We meet every 1st and 3rd Monday at 6:00 pm at Pearl Continental Hotel, Mall Road, Rawalpindi.
 You are invited to attend our meeting.

 Facebook